datacommonsorg/docsite/api/rest/v2/observation.md

 ```
 {: .example-box-content .scroll}

-### Example 2: Observation at a particular date for given entities
+### Example 2: Get the observations at a particular date for given entities

-This queries for observations in "2015" of the variable
+This queries for observations in "2015" for the variable
 [Count_Person](https://datacommons.org/tools/statvar#sv=Count_Person)
 for two specified entities:
 ["country/USA"](https://datacommons.org/browser/country/USA) and